tiborgats/scaleless_music/README.md

 #Music
-:warning: It is an experimental project for making :musical_score: scaleless music.
+:construction: It is an experimental project for making scaleless music.
-## Preface
+##About
 IMHO:
 * Music should only contain [harmonic](https://en.wikipedia.org/wiki/Harmony) relations between notes.
 * All of the harmonic relation variations should be possible to create.